-

 What is happening?

-The Northbound Tyne Tunnel is set to be closed for a total of 36 weekends for scheduled maintenance which will ensure the longevity of the tunnels for generations to come.
+The Northbound Tyne Tunnel is set to be closed for a series of weekends for scheduled maintenance which will ensure the longevity of the tunnels for generations to come.

 To cause minimum disruption to users during its busiest times, both tunnels will remain open, as usual, from Monday to Friday.